namuol/react-seamstress/README.md

 Warning: Attempted to override inline styles with className styles; this may lead to unexpected styling behavior.
 Check the render method of `MyComponent`.
 ```

-This works well for internally-used components, but is less elegant
+This will work well for internally-used components where there's probably a single
-in the case of third-party components.
+approach to how styles are applied, but in the case of third-party components, it could
+be problematic.

 Why?
 A third-party component author may decide to only use inline styles, but
 the component *user* may exclusively use classNames in their project.
+In this situation,
+the component author's inline styles can only be overridden by other inline styles,
+which poses problems for users who prefer a CSS/classname-oriented styling system.

 This is still an unsolved problem for component authors, and another
 reason why React really needs a single, agreed-upon implementation of styling.